-Fortunately, you can now get all the ‘performance’, stretch, comfort and durability you could ask for, hidden away in a stylish package—if you know where to look.
+Fortunately, thanks to a welcome changing of the surf brand guard, you can now get all the ‘performance’, stretch, comfort and durability you could ask for, hidden away in a stylish package—if you know where to look.
 And as summer rolls ’round, there’s never been a better time.

 Here’s our guide to the most on-trend board shorts right now.

 What Makes A Good Board Short

 We could go into Swiss Army Knife comparisons and boring technical details, but let’s be honest.
 It’s pretty simple what makes a good pair of board shorts.